LGBTQ history in France: Legal and police repression of homosexuality

 Plaque on Rue Montorgueil honoring Jean Diot and Bruno Lenoir, the last individuals executed in France for homosexuality in 1750.

 Despite social condemnation, legal repression of homosexual behavior gradually decreased.
 In the Ancien Régime, there was a gap between harsh legal penalties and their actual enforcement: by the early, homosexual acts typically resulted in only brief imprisonment.
 The police used "mouches" (informants), often recruited from prisoners, to pose as individuals seeking sex in cruising areas to catch offenders in the act.
 Hundreds of men were arrested annually.

 In 1725, the Deschauffours affair—a network abducting young boys for sale to aristocrats and clergy—further tarnished homosexuality's public image.
 This led to the execution of Jean Diot and Bruno Lenoir in 1750 for a simple public sexual act, marking them as the last individuals executed for homosexuality in France.

 Between 1714 and 1783, five other sodomites were executed, but their homosexuality was an aggravating factor in crimes like murder or rape.
 Overall, the 18th century in France was characterized by a differentiated treatment of male homosexuality: the aristocracy benefited from the leniency of judges in court rulings for "sodomy offenses", while the third estate carried out its sentences.

 According to Antoine Idier, this relative legal leniency reflected a shift toward police-based repression.
 In 1670, an appendix to the Criminal Ordinance allowed police to pursue sodomy not as a crime but as a public order and safety violation.
 Thus, although 1726 marks the last recorded imprisonment for sodomy in the Bastille, thousands of men were arrested by the police during the 18th century for questioning about homosexual practices.
 From the 1780s, Parisian police established "pederasty patrols" to monitor cruising areas and track known sodomites.
 These practices continued after the decriminalization of sodomy, with judges relying on charges like indecent exposure.

 Antoine Idier's 2025 analysis contradicts historian Jean-Louis Flandrin's 1981 thesis, which argued that homosexual behaviors were too common to be prosecuted and posed less threat to social order than out-of-wedlock births.

 Expressions of cross-dressing

-Portrait of the Chevalier d'Éon, created around 1775.
+Portrait of the Chevalière d'Éon, created around 1775.

-Around 1775, the Chevalier d'Éon, a diplomat for Louis XV at the English court who lived as a man for 49 years, began dressing as a woman until his death in 1810.
-Modern perspectives view him as either a cross-dresser or an intersex person.
+Around 1775, the Chevalière d'Éon, a diplomat for Louis XV at the English court who lived as a man for 49 years, began dressing as a woman until her death in 1810.
+Modern perspectives view her as either a cross-dresser, an intersex person, or a transgender woman.